Xevion/utsa-handbook/README.md

 The UTSA Handbook is intended to be a living document filled with perspectives, opinions and information gathered from numerous students, old and young, incoming and graduated.

-- Please consider contributing where
+If you have something to add, please consider contributing!
+The process is easier than you think, and is an easy way to participate in open source and contribute to the UTSA CS community.

 ## Setup

-This setup guide is very simple and does not cover
+This setup guide is very simple and does not cover the full process of installation.
+Expansion will occur in the future.

 ```bash
 git clone https://github.com/Xevion/utsa-handbook.git